| ⇦ |

 Heterothallism is phenomenon when fungi shows fusion of gametes which belong to genetically, morphologically or physiologically dissimilar mycelia normally referred as + and – strains.
 This phenomenon was discovered by A.F.
 Blackeslee (1904) in Rhizopus stolonifer.

-Related Questions: - For human, the bearable limit of noise is
+Related Questions: - An insecticide extracted from the leaves of neem is

 Topics: Diversity In Living World